 Follow the Leader

 Who knew the game Follow-the-Leader was so practical?
-It was a great exercise as a child to practice being around the British royals as an adult.
+Children of British royals have an advantage when it comes to etiquette.
+It's a great exercise as a child to practice being around the British royals as an adult.
 When you’re in the company of the Queen of England, wait until she sits before sitting.

 02 of 10